LucasKolanz/SciVis-Final/READMEWindows.txt

 	If you get the message "Unable to start program . . .
 The system cannot find the file specified" then just get out of Visual Studio and navigate to the folder the executable is in.
 It should be in "${path to program}SciVis-Final\build\Release

-6) Now you should have the scivis.exe file and be able to run it, hopefully.
+6) Now you should have the scivis.exe file and be able to run it, hopefully**.

+** If the windows version seg faults during data loading, just be persistant and run it
+	several times.
+One of those times, it'll get past loading and you will be good.
+	This problem doesn't happen on the Linux version.